Objectives and Key Results (OKR) – The Complete Guide

 Further Resources

-Download OKR PDF - Guide
+OKR Rollout Guide

-OKR Google Video
+OKR Google video

-The Google Video which in 2013 made the OKR framework famous “overnight”.
+The Google Video which in 2013 made the OKR framework famous "overnight".
 The video highlights the basics as well as how OKRs were handled by Google.
-Please enjoy with caution: The video is already several years old and the examples shown do not always follow today’s best practices.

 OKR books